locoslab/vue-typescript-import-dts/README.md

 import * as Child from './child.vue'
 ```

-Note: TypeScript will not type check, parse, or even verify the existence of the `.vue` file: this project only instructs the TypeScript compiler to assume the import of 'something' that ends with `.vue` succeeds and is a `Vue` object.
+Note: TypeScript will not type check, parse, or even verify the existence of the `.vue` file: this project only instructs the TypeScript compiler to assume the import of 'something' that ends with `.vue` succeeds and is a `Vue.ComponentOptions<Vue>` object.

 ## Shameless Plug
-If you are using TypeScript 2.0 together with Vue.js 2.0, you might also be interested in
+If you are using TypeScript 2 together with Vue.js 2, you might also be interested in
 * [vue-typescript-component](https://github.com/locoslab/vue-typescript-component) to use TypeScript classes as Vue.js components
 * [vue-typescript-jest](https://github.com/locoslab/vue-typescript-jest) to test Vue.js components and TypeScript sources using Jest
 * [vue-jest-utils](https://github.com/locoslab/vue-jest-utils) to simplify snapshot testing of Vue.js components using Jest and html2jade